 Not using the correct level of instruction is the main reason for failing part 3.
 It’s no good telling a pupil who’s been driving for 30 hours that the clutch makes the car move.
-It’s no good asking a pupil a question if you haven’t yet told them how to do whatever it is you’re asking about.
+It’s no good asking a pupil a question if you haven’t yet told them how to do it.
 There’s also no point asking or telling when the pupil can clearly do it alone, that just annoys them.

 Next time the car moves you’ll need to choose the correct level of instruction.
 When doing level 2 (prompted) you will ask various questions to provoke thoughts from the learner.
 These are questions such as asking what, where, when, who etc. You should avoid asking closed questions (ones with yes/no answers) as the answer can be guessed correctly too often.
 Instead ask open questions that make the pupil think.